 Rusting gutters and downspouts have a negative impact on your home’s curb appeal.
 It is important to maintain rust-and-clutter-free gutters and downspouts, to make your home look nicer and to aid in the flow of rainwater.

 Your driveway is how people usually approach your home; therefore it is especially important that you ensure its appearance is respectable.
-This can be achieved by killing any weeds on or around the driveway, filling in cracks, staining it, and/or edging the driveway to make it more definitive.

 What is the point of all the work you’ve done to improve your home’s curb appeal if no one can see it?
 Make sure your shrubbery is trimmed back and not overtaking the front of your house.